RhineGST/FICTION-ZJU-Groupsite-Source/content/authors/Yixuan-Bu/_index.md

     link: mailto:yixuanbu@zju.edu.cn
 ---

-I am currently doing my Bachelor's thesis at the [Formal Verification Group](/) under the supervision of Dr. Mingshuai Chen.
-Together with colleagues from ISCAS, we work on automated inductive and/or deductive approaches to synthesizing (possibly infinite-state) loopy probabilistic programs encoding randomized algorithms.
+I have been doing my Bachelor's thesis at the [Formal Verification Group](/) under the supervision of Dr. Mingshuai Chen, where we aim to synthesize (possibly infinite-state) loopy probabilistic programs encoding randomized algorithms.
+I have also contributed to Parf - a framework for adaptively tuning external parameters of abstract interpretation-based static analyzers.

+I am currently a Ph.D. candidate at the Polytechnic Institute of Zhejiang University.